fulyaertay/nodejs-chat-app/README.md

 ## Description
-Chat App provides a connection between different users that they connect on differen browsers so they can send messages to each other on client side.
+Chat App provides a connection between different users that they connect on different browsers so they can send messages to each other on client side.